-- D.2.b.1.
-A candidate should request a registration form from the ACVIM office. - D.2.b.2 Within 90 days of beginning a program, the candidate should complete the registration form and send it to the ACVIM office with the appropriate registration fee. - D.2.b.3.
-Registration forms will be evaluated by the appropriate Residency Training Committee for each specialty, and the candidate will be notified of the acceptance or rejection of the program within 8 weeks. - D.2.b.4.
+D.2.b.1.
+A candidate should obtain a registration form from the ACVIM website.

+D.2.b.2 Within 90 days of beginning a program, the candidate should complete the registration form and send it to the ACVIM office with the appropriate registration fee.

+D.2.b.3.
+The candidate will receive a letter confirming receipt of the registration within 8 weeks.
+All residency programs should be approved prior to the resident starting the program.

+D.2.b.4.
 If a candidate wishes to change training emphasis and become certified in a specialty other than the one in which the candidate is registered, the candidate must re-register by notifying the ACVIM office.
-The appropriate

-Residency Training Committee will then rule on the acceptability of the candidate's credentials and training.
+The appropriate Residency Training Committee will then rule on the acceptability of the candidate's credentials and training.

-- D.2.b.5.
+D.2.b.5.
 Should a candidate wish to become certified in more than one specialty, the candidate must indicate multiple registrations at the time forms are submitted and must satisfy the requirements of each specialty.
-A separate registration fee is required for each specialty. - D.2.b.6.
-A candidate in an alternative training program (one not approved as a "standard" program) is strongly advised to submit an application form to the Specialty Residency Training Committee for review and written approval of the program at the beginning of the training period.
-Guidelines for an acceptable program and application forms are available from the ACVIM office.
+A separate registration fee is required for each specialty.

+D.2.b.6.
+A candidate in an alternative training program (one not approved as a "standard" program) must be sure their program is approved prior to starting the residency.
+The Program Director should submit a program registration form to the Specialty Residency Training Committee for review and written approval of the program at least six weeks prior to the beginning of the training period.
+Guidelines for an acceptable program and application forms are available on the ACVIM website.
 The application form must include a statement from the Supervising Diplomate confirming his/her participation in the program and specifying obligations of the Diplomate to the candidate.
 Failure to have a program approved in advance may jeopardize the certification process.